Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active accounting accounts

-CHART OF ACCOUNTS ACTIVE ACCOUNTS
+ACTIVE ACCOUNTS OF THE CHART OF ACCOUNTS

 ACCOUNT TYPE